A CHRONOLOGY: 2009 – 2013

 June – August 2013.
 CPAMO works with the CDA to recruit members to the CDA Advisory Council on Pluralism.

 September 2013.
 CPAMO sponsors the IMPACT Festival 2013 coordinated by MT SPACE in Kitchener-Waterloo.

 Regular meetings with Roundtable.
 The CPAMO Roundtable meets quarterly and has contributed to the development and implementation of CPAMO Town Halls and workshops.
 Serving as advisors, facilitators, workshop leaders and performers, the Roundtable members have offered a significant gesture to engaging with presenters.
 Their quarterly meetings have given them the opportunity to focus on collective and individual opportunities and growth.

 Newsletters and List-serve.
 CPAMO has put out sixteen newsletters as a service to the over 360 individuals on its List-serve.
-These newsletters provide information on CPAMO activities, activities of Aboriginal and ethno-racial performing arts companies, research on contemporary issues and links to talks and lectures related to pluralism in society and in the arts.
+These newsletters provide information on CPAMO activities, activities of Indigenous and racialized performing arts companies, research on contemporary issues and links to talks and lectures related to pluralism in society and in the arts.

 Website and Social Media.
 Through its website and social media, i.e. Facebook and Twitter, CPAMO regularly promotes the work of the members of its Creator’s Roundtable and other artists and organizations engaged in promoting pluralism in the arts.